OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 #### Dynamic Analysis

-Various weaknesses can be detected within out access to the source code:
+Various weaknesses can be detected without access to the source code:

-- if access to encrypted files or to generated hashes is possible (e.g., through stored files) the same file can be encrypted by two users.
-If this results in the same encrypted file, a static encryption key has been used.
+- Let two users encrypt a file.
+If this results in the same encrypted file, the app uses a static encryption key.
+Access to the encrypted file is necessary to confirm this weakness.
 - if two different users are able to generate the same hash for the same file, then no (or an indequate) salt has been used.
-- IVs are usually stored in plain-text at the beginning of a file; compare differnt encrypted filesand check if their encrypted representation does not contain an identical salt.
+- IVs are usually stored in plain-text at the beginning of a file; compare different encrypted files and check if their encrypted representation does not contain an identical IVs.

 #### Remediation